 Opportunities

 We are always open for ambitious and excellent undergraduate students to carry out their research and thesis projects.
 In MoLAS group, we work highly project-oriented with focus on atmospheric chemical mechanisms and cluster formation both from computational and experimental point of view.
 I expect high ambition level of my group members, and all projects are designed to be able to end up in (or be part of) a scientific peer reviewed publication.
-Under the research page you can draw inspiration to what kind of projects can be done as a part of thesis projects.
+By end of this page you can draw inspiration to what kind of projects can be done as a part of thesis projects.

 If you are interested to do your thesis work in MoLAS group, please contact Nanna and clarify your motivation and research interests.
 Attach a copy of your study transcript.